codenerix/django-codenerix-pos-client/README.rst

 django-codenerix-pos-client
 ===========================

-Codenerix POS Client is a module that enables the system where it is installed to communicate with POS module from `CODENERIX.com <http://www.codenerix.com/>`_
+Codenerix POS Client is a module that enables the system where it is installed to communicate with POS module from `CODENERIX <http://www.codenerix.com/>`_

 .. image:: http://www.codenerix.com/wp-content/uploads/2018/05/codenerix.png
     :target: http://www.codenerix.com